 - prolonged emotional distress related to economic, professional, or social issues

 When Should You Call Your Doctor?

 If you develop erection problems that get worse over time, you should call your doctor.
-You should also call your doctor if erectile problems develop or get worse after injury or prostate surgery.
-If you experience erectile problems along with other symptoms, such as lower back pain or abdominal pain, make a doctor’s appointment.
+You should also call your doctor if erection problems develop or worsen after injury or prostate surgery.
+If you experience erection problems along with other symptoms, such as lower back pain or abdominal pain, make a doctor’s appointment.

-You should also talk to your doctor if you believe a new medication is causing your erectile problems.
-Do not stop taking your medication before talking to your doctor.
+You should also talk to your doctor if you believe a new medication is causing your erection problems.
+Don’t stop taking your medication before talking to your doctor.

 - cutting down or stopping tobacco use

 - getting plenty of rest

 - talking with your partner about sexual issues

 If changes in your lifestyle don’t reduce your symptoms, you will need to contact your doctor to identify the cause of your erection problems.
 Your doctor will examine your penis and rectum as well as your nervous system function.
 Your doctor will also ask you about current health problems and when your symptoms began.